ywkawai/FE-Project_web/scale-dg/index.md

   * Process and thread parallelizations are performed by MPI library (we use 2D domain compositions) and OpenMP, respectively.
 * Generate initial data for idealized experiments
 * Treat NetCDF files as input and output data
+* Provide a variety of idealized regional and global benchmark test cases

 ### Dynamical core
 * Governing equation: 3D fully compressible non-hydrostatic equations